papachristoumarios/pcl/README.md

-# pcl
+# PCL

-Compiler for the PCL Language written in OCaml
+Compiler for the PCL Language written in OCaml.

+This is part of the semester assignment for [_Compilers_](https://courses.softlab.ntua.gr/compilers/2019a/) course taught in ECE NTUA (Spring 2018-2019).

+## What is PCL?

+PCL is a imperative programming language based on a proper subset of ISO PASCAL, among with some changes.
+The basic characteristics of PCL include:

+1. Syntax similar to PASCAL
+2. Structured functions similar to PASCAL
+3. Basic data types for integers and real numbers, booleans and characters
+4. Arrays of fixed or variable size
+5. Built-in function library

+The complete PCL specification is available under `docs/specification.pdf`.